 Easy Tips for Creating Great Captions for HVAC Instagram Posts

 Here’s the key when it comes to the content writing for your HVAC Instagram posts/ads: talk to your audience on social media just as you would a potential customer in real life.
-Your content on your heating and cooling website might be more polished and professional, and while you should never boardline on unprofessional, you can loosen your tie a bit on Instagram.
+Your heating and cooling website content might be more polished and professional.
+While you should never come across as borderline unprofessional, you can loosen your tie a bit on Instagram.

 - Remember Your Audience – Never lose sight of the fact that social media is meant to be social.
-Keep the tone friendly and light, remembering that heavy-handed messaging that looks like an ad is likely going to be ignored (or even hidden).
+Keep the tone friendly and light, remembering that heavy-handed messaging that looks like an ad will likely be ignored (or even hidden).